PrototypeML/PrototypeML/docs/models.md

 [editor window](#editor-window), and its properties will appear in the [properties bar](#properties-bar).

-From here, you can drag in new components from the library bar and add arcs to connect them to existing components in the code graph; edit any of the block properties in the properties bar, or by clicking on a component in the code graph, you can change the properties of that instance of the component in the properties bar.
-Clicking on an empty area of the code graph will change the properties bar to show the block properties instead of the component instance properties.
+From here, you can drag in new components from the library bar and add arcs to connect them to existing components in the code-graph; edit any of the block properties in the properties bar, or by clicking on a component in the code-graph, you can change the properties of that instance of the component in the properties bar.
+Clicking on an empty area of the code-graph will change the properties bar back to show the block properties instead of the component instance properties.

+### Navigating within the graph (minimap, zoom)

-Across the top of the editor window are icons that when clicked, let you zoom in or out of the graph; reset the graph view (useful if parts of the graph are out of the window); format the graph, which prettifies the components and arcs; switch to code view, to see the generated code for that block; and turn on or off the "minimap" displayed at the upper-right of the code-graph, which shows you which part of the code graph is visible in the editor window.
+Across the top of the editor window are icons that when clicked, let you zoom in or out of the graph; reset the graph view (useful if parts of the graph are out of the window); format the graph, which prettifies the components and arcs; switch to code view, to see the generated code for that block; and turn on or off the "minimap" displayed at the upper-right of the code-graph, which shows you which part of the code-graph is visible in the editor window.

-### Adding components to the code graph
+### Adding components to the code-graph

-There are three steps to add a component to the code graph:
+There are three steps to add a component to the code-graph:

-1. Drag the component from the library bar onto the code graph
+1. Drag the component from the library bar onto the code-graph

 2. Drag arcs from the output(s) of other components to the input of the new component, and likewise, drag arcs from the output(s) of the new component to the input(s) of other components.